johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 ## Introducing the trialogue ##

 A *trialogue* comprises three overlapping circles.
+It is used to illustrate a dynamic interaction between three different, but related things.

+![Foundational messianic structures][foundational-structures]

+[foundational-structures]: foundationalstructures.png height=200px

-The model illustrates the dynamic interaction between the foundational structures of messianic community, which include:
+[](#foundational-structures) represents a trialogue of the three foundational structures of messianic community:

 -	Pastoral, evangelistic community;
--	Teaching and training centres and
+-	Teaching and training centres;
 -	Apostolic, missionary teams.

-These structures are designed to work together, in combination, as part of a regional, or national missional movement, serving God's eternal purpose ([](#foundational-structures)).
-In the following sections, each structure is explored separately, in detail, before examining how they interact together.
+These structures are designed to work together, in combination, as part of regional, or national missional movements, serving God's eternal purpose.
+In the following sections, each structure is explored separately, before considering some of the important outcomes that occur when these structures interact together, in obedience to the Spirit.

-![Foundational messianic structures][foundational-structures]

-[foundational-structures]: foundationalstructures.png height=200px

 ## Pastoral, evangelistic community ##